Movatterモバイル変換

 The war started after the 1915rainy season when a group of representatives from around a dozen villages gathered atBona where they resolved to take up arms against the French occupiers.[10]
 This took place in the context ofWorld War I and introduction ofconscription for the French Army.
 There was also widespread optimism that the colonial government could be beaten at this moment of weakness.
 It went through various phases as the colonial army organised two suppression campaigns but initially failed in its purpose, in the face of fierce opposition and superior tactics.
 The Volta-Bani War is one of the most significant armed oppositions to colonial government anywhere in Africa.
 It was the main reason for the creation of the colony ofHaute Volta (now Burkina Faso) after World War I, by splitting off seven districts from the large colony ofHaut-Sénégal and Niger.[11]

-The name "Volta-Bani War" was coined in the bookWest African Challenge to Empire: Culture and History in the Volta-Bani War (2002) by Mahir Saul and Patrick Royer.
-The book is an anthropological analysis and detailed description of these confrontations, on the basis of military archives documents and an elaborate understanding of the region based on ethnographic fieldwork and oral history.
-It won the Amaury Talbot Prize of the Royal Anthropological Institute for 2002.[4]
-A fictional account of the revolt was the subject of one of the important literary works of West Africa,Nazi Boni'sCrépuscule des temps anciens (1962).[5]
+The name "Volta-Bani War" was coined by Mahir Saul and Patrick Royer in their bookWest African Challenge to Empire: Culture and History in the Volta-Bani War (2001).[12]
+A fictional account of the revolt was the subject of one of the important literary works of West Africa,Nazi Boni'sCrépuscule des temps anciens (1962).[13]

 See also